 Natalie read for a BA in English at the University of Cambridge, before studying for a MA in Critical Writing in Art & Design at the Royal College of Art.
 In 2017 she received her DPhil in English from the Queen's College, University of Oxford (supervised by Dr Rebecca Beasley).
-Her AHRC-funded doctoral thesis, Abstraction in Post-War British Literature 1945-1980, is currently under revision for publication as a monograph.
+Her AHRC-funded doctoral thesis, Abstraction in Post-War British Literature 1945-1980, is currently under revision with Oxford University Press for publication as a monograph.
 As part of this research, she received a Getty Library Research Institute Fellowship, and AHRC international placement fellowships at the Harry Ransom Center and the Yale Center for British Art, as well as awards from the Broncel Trust and the Aiden Mellor Prize for Art Criticism.
 She was a Junior Teaching Fellow 2018 at the Ashmolean Museum, co-organising a seminar series on object histories, and word and image through the ages.

 She is a published writer and critic, contributing to publications such as Frieze, The Guardian, Tate Etc., Eye Magazine, The White Review, Egress and Word & Image.
 She is the Deputy Editor of The Cambridge Humanities Review and the English Editor of Space Architecture Journal.
 She has also worked in contemporary publishing, at Enitharmon Press & Editions, with a particular interest in collaborating with artists and writers on artists' books and poetry publications.